bytepark/release/README.md

     wizard through the release.

     Available options:
-    -m  the method to use [deploy,tarball,rpm,deb,dump]
+    -m  the method to use [rsync,tarball,rpm,deb,dump]
     -t  the target system
     -b  optional git branch to release
     -r  optional git tag to release